 Interns who qualify under the Third-Year Practice Rule may have the opportunity to participate in that program and should include a copy of the Certificate in their applicant package.

 Our intent is for the intern to become an extension of the staff attorney or Section staff and to make a vital contribution to the functioning of the Office.
-We offer a Volunteer Summer Intern Program for which we ask a commitment of two months full time volunteer service, and a Clinical Intern Program in which students earn credit towards their law degree.
+We offer a Volunteer Summer Intern Program for which we ask for a commitment of eight weeks of full-time volunteer service, and a Clinical Intern Program in which students earn credit towards their law degree.
+The 2024 summer internship program runs from June 3 to July 26.

 Oliver Hill Externship Program

 Are you a student attending a Historically Black College or University (HBCU) and looking for a unique opportunity to gain valuable legal experience?
 Look no further!
 We are thrilled to announce the Oliver Hill Extern Program, a prestigious program designed exclusively for HBCU students interested in learning more about a career in law.
-This is a one-week summer program running from July 24th through the 28th, 9:00am to 3:00om each day.
+This is a one-week summer program running from July 22nd through the 26th, 9:00am to 3:00pm each weekday.

 About the Oliver Hill Extern Program: